Catalog Rights

 The MSJC Catalog year is Fall, Spring, and Summer, and the MSJC Catalog is revised and updated annually.
 Catalog rights refer to the specific set of requirements, as established in an MSJC catalog for a specific year, which a student must satisfy to qualify for a certificate or degree.
 Within the MSJC Catalog are policies, procedures, major requirements, and course descriptions - all of which may impact graduation requirements.
 Students’ individual graduation requirements are not always subject to these annual updates depending on the students’ catalog year.

-Students’ catalog rights are established by the first term a student attends MSJC, or if the student had no gaps in attendance within a CCC, CSU, or UC.
-Students maintain rights to a particular set of graduation requirements, which is referred to as catalog rights, when the student remains continuously enrolled (or ensure no gaps in attendance within a CCC, CSU, UC).
+Students’ catalog rights are established by the first term a student attends MSJC and enrolls in a course earning an evaluative/non-evaluative symbol.
+Students maintain rights to a particular set of graduation requirements, which is referred to as catalog rights, when the student remains continuously enrolled (or ensure no gaps in attendance).

 Maintaining Catalog Rights at MSJC